Notchennie1/CDE2310_Group11/README.md

-# Autonomous Explorer and Task Execution System (NUS EE CDE2310)
+# Autonomous Explorer and Task Execution System (CDE2310)

 This repository contains the software stack for an autonomous TurtleBot3 tasked with navigating a maze-like environment, locating two ArUco markers, and executing specific tasks at each marker without human intervention.